top of page

 Welcome to the Kudzu League!
 Wake Forest University is a uniquely effective environment for PhD. training - judging by the success of our graduates.
 Wake's graduate programs emphasize strong adviser-advisee relationships, colleagueship across departments and disciplines, and the joy of discovery.

-Our programs are small to medium in size, well funded, well resourced, well recognized nationally and internationally, and competitive.
-But, unlike many "mega-programs" where you get to know no one, at Wake you are not invisible.
-Students are mentored here as colleagues.
-They excel in scientific writing, publish results, regularly attend conferences and present their work, and establish collaborative skills early in their careers.
-At Wake, students are prepared to be leaders within the science community.
+Our programs are focused and smaller in size, well funded, well resourced, well recognized nationally and internationally, and competitive with most programs in the top 15% nationally according to multiple ranking sources.
+But, unlike many "mega-programs" where you are pigeon-holed and isolated, getting to know no one, at Wake you are not invisible.
+Students are mentored at Wake as colleagues.
+They excel in scientific writing, publish results, regularly attend conferences, present their work to their peers, and establish collaborative skills early in their careers.
+At Wake, students are prepared to be leaders within the scientific community.

 NanoteQ...

-NanoteQ is a central research facility where research students can get access to advanced tooling and create programs in disciplines such as:
+NanoteQ is a central research facility where researchers can get access to advanced tooling in disciplines such as:

 A broad range of WFU faculty are active users of NanoteQ.
 This unique facility helps WFU to build a research community without so many disciplinary boundaries.